Classification and threshold dynamics of stochastic reaction networks: Abstract

 \section{Abstract}

 \emph{Stochastic reaction networks} (SRNs) provide models of many real-world networks.
 Examples include networks in epidemiology, pharmacology, genetics, ecology, chemistry, and social sciences.
-Here, we model stochastic reaction networks by continuous time Markov chains (CTMCs) and derive new results on the decomposition of the ambient space $\N^d_0$ (with $d\ge 1$ the number of species) into communicating classes.
-In particular, we propose to study \emph{(minimal) core networks} of an SRN, and show that these characterize the decomposition of the ambient space.

-Special attention is given to one-dimensional mass-action SRNs (1-d stoichiometric subspace).
+Here, we model stochastic reaction networks by continuous time Markov chains (CTMCs) and pay special attention to one-dimensional mass-action SRNs (1-d stoichiometric subspace).
+We classify all states of the underlying CTMC of 1-d SRNs.
 In terms of (up to) four parameters, we provide \emph{sharp checkable criteria} for various dynamical properties (including explosivity, recurrence, ergodicity, and the tail asymptotics of stationary or quasi-stationary distributions) of SRNs in the sense of their underlying CTMCs.
-As a result, we prove that all 1-d endotactic networks are non-explosive, and positive recurrent with an ergodic stationary distribution with Conley-Maxwell-Poisson (CMP)-like tail, provided they are essential.
+As a result, we prove that all 1-d endotactic networks are non-explosive, and positive recurrent with an ergodic stationary distribution with Conley-Maxwell-Poisson (CMP)-like tail, provided the state space of the associated CTMCs consists of closed communicating classes.
 In particular, we prove the recently proposed \emph{positive recurrence conjecture} in one dimension: Weakly reversible mass-action SRNs with 1-d stoichiometric subspaces are positive recurrent.
 The proofs of the main results rely on our recent work on CTMCs with polynomial transition rate functions.

 \keywords{ Stochastic reaction networks, structurally identical, core networks, explosivity, positive recurrence, quasi-stationary distributions}